akolk/akolk.github.io/_posts/2019-05-07-Race-Plan-Maurten.md

-Hele triatlon in 10 uur
+Long Distance Triatlon in 10 hrs (72 grams carbs/hour), so how to tweak that to 12 hrs

 | Moment             | Intake              | Carbs/gram |
 |--------------------|---------------------|------------|